 RAV has been successfully delivering LINCS since February 2017 and has received positive feedback from program participants and Corrections Victoria and achieved excellent learning outcomes throughout the first year.

-RAV is designing a suite of non-clinical training modules targeting the wellbeing and personal development of un-sentenced prisoners (remandees) in prison locations across Victoria.
+RAV has designed a suite of non-clinical training modules targeting the wellbeing and personal development of un-sentenced prisoners (remandees) in prison locations across Victoria.
 This project, which is funded by Corrections Victoria, recognises that remandees present with a range of complex needs and require tailored intervention and support for their successful rehabilitation and reintegration into the community.

 RAV commenced development of the training modules in December 2017, in partnership with Caraniche, a specialist provider of psychological services.
 These eight modules target the wellbeing and personal development of remandees in prisons, and focus on a strengths-based approach that incorporates adult learning principles to allow skills development in practical and interactive training sessions that link to supports.